hustf/BitmapMaps.jl/README.md

 # Current state

+Version 0.3.8:
+Re-use `retry_write` in `modify_css_font_size`.
+File permissions in Windows seem to be more lenient, sometimes, with a checked out package than with a downloaded one.

 Version 0.3.7:
 Ease topographic relief (step 7) customizing.
 User can refer custom render funcs at the top level.